Reconsidering the Energy Efficiency of Spiking Neural Networks Inference from Analytical Perspectives: Results

 We also consider three hardware configurations: a theoretical minimum (to isolate algorithmic costs), a typical neuromorphic setting (to model a realistic implementation), and a theoretical worst sparse processing case (a condition least favorable to SNNs). \begin{enumerate} \item \textbf{Theoretical Minimum:} Sets all data movement and dynamic control costs to zero ($\overline{E}^{\text{move}}=0, \widetilde{E}^{\text{move}}=0$), isolating the fundamental energy of computation and static weight access. \item \textbf{Typical Neuromorphic:} This setting models a realistic deployment on specialized hardware.
-We adopt a sparse data movement energy cost inspired by Intel's Loihi neuromorphic chip~\cite{davies2018loihi}, setting $\widetilde{E}^{\text{move}}=3.0 \text{ pJ/bit}$.
-The dense data movement cost, $\overline{E}^{\text{move}}=0.25 \text{ pJ/bit}$, is based on our own measurements for an on-chip bus on a commercialized 22nm process.
+We adopt a sparse data movement energy cost inspired by Intel's Loihi neuromorphic chip, setting $\widetilde{E}^{\text{move}}=3.0 \text{ pJ/bit/hop}$.
+This number is an averaged energy cost reported for Loihi 1~\cite{loihi1}, including the overhead for transferring metadata such as the routing information.
+The dense data movement cost, $\overline{E}^{\text{move}}=0.25 \text{ pJ/bit/hop}$, is based on our own measurements for a circuit-switch NoC on a commercialized 22nm process.
+We assume a mapping where adjacent layers are placed on adjacent cores, resulting in a hop count of 1.

 \item \textbf{Worst-Case for Sparse Processing:} This scenario models a hardware configuration fundamentally hostile to event-driven processing, representing the least favorable condition for SNNs.
 To model this high-energy context, we assume that every 1-bit spike necessitates a full 64-bit word read from off-chip DRAM, the most energy-intensive memory tier in our analysis.
 Based on energy values for a 64-bit DRAM access (approx. 1300 pJ~\cite{horowitz20141}), the effective per-bit cost for a sparse access becomes an extreme $\widetilde{E}^{\text{move}}=1300 \text{ pJ/bit}$.
 The corresponding dense data movement cost is the amortized value, $\overline{E}^{\text{move}}=1300/64 \approx 20.3 \text{ pJ/bit}$. \end{enumerate}